zesanriky/Banking-System/README.md

 ## Acknowledgments

-* The German endgram inspired me to do this banking project
+* The German Company endgram inspired me to do this banking project